nspool/RoboNeko/README.md

 ### Windows

-Set the SDL2_DIR variable in the CMakeLists.txt to point to the SDL 2.0.9 development files.
+Set the `SDL2_DIR` variable in the CMakeLists.txt to point to the SDL 2.0.9 development files.
 The following commands assume the CMD interpreter.

 #### Code::Blocks

-From within the source directory, create a build folder and optionally specify the CMAKE_BUILD_TYPE:
+From within the source directory, create a build folder and optionally specify the `CMAKE_BUILD_TYPE`:

     git clone https://github.com/nspool/RoboNeko.git
     cd RoboNeko & mkdir build & cd build